bfontaine/M1Algo/README.md

 Then, any algorithm must be a function with two parameters, the words list and the width, and yields lines to print.
 This function must also be decorated with `@algo()`, which takes an optional short doc which will show up when one uses `--info` on the command line.
-The name of the function must be unique accross all `src/algos/*` files.
+The name of the function must be unique across all `src/algos/*` files.
 You can define helper functions in the same file, as long as you don’t use `@algo()` on them.